 What our experts think

 Our testers couldn’t believe this set actually held 80 experiments and contained a real flame!
 The children wanted to start experimenting straight away and were able to follow the instructions in the manual with minimal help.
-Although the chemistry set doesn’t come with sodium chloride (salt), this along with other common household items are usually close to hand at home and readily available to help bring the experiments to life.
-Our testers advocate getting a second set of goggles so that adults are able to supervise and get stuck-in with the experiments, as they felt that it was an activity better carried out with another person, which is actually quite nice as it shows their interest in teamwork and collaboration.
+The only problem encountered was that certain required household items weren’t provided, like sodium chloride (salt) which took our testers a while to work out.
+They also commented on the fact that they would have liked to have an extra pair of goggles in the set: they felt that it was an activity better carried out with another person, which is actually quite nice as it shows their interest in teamwork and collaboration.

 The experiments are great for developing children’s understanding of a range of scientific concepts.
 The children were required to further their scientific vocabulary and think scientifically – predicting, hypothesising, observing and concluding.
 Practical learning can help reinforce concepts included in the national curriculum, and also benefits problem solving skills.
 The chemicals were clearly labelled and had child-proof lids to stop younger children from opening them.
 Due to the content and complexity of the experiments, they should be carried out with an adult.